Ukraine's capital under threat as Russia presses invasion

 People are also reading…

+As air raids sirens sounded in the capital early Friday, guests of a hotel in the city center were directed to a makeshift basement shelter, lined with piles of mattresses and bottles of water.

+Meanwhile, the mayor of the city in the rebel-controlled east said Ukrainian shelling hit a school building.

-U.S. Secretary of State Antony Blinken said Kyiv “could well be under siege" in what U.S. officials believe is a brazen attempt by Russian President Vladimir Putin to install his own regime.
+U.S. Secretary of State Antony Blinken said Kyiv “could well be under siege" in what U.S. officials believe is a brazen attempt by Putin to install his own regime.

 The assault, anticipated for weeks by the U.S. and Western allies, amounts to the largest ground war in Europe since World War II.
 After repeatedly denying plans to invade, the autocratic Putin launched his attack on the country, which has increasingly tilted toward the democratic West and away from Moscow’s sway.